timetag/timetag.github.io/docs/installation.rst

 For offical Python distribution:
 ,,,,

-* Install ETA Backend
-    If you use offical Python installation, type ``pip install etabackend --upgrade`` to install ETA.
+*      If you use offical Python installation, type ``python3 -m pip install etabackend --upgrade`` to install ETA.
+Please note that on certian platforms you should put ``python`` instead of ``python3``.

-* Run ETA Backend
-    ``python -m etabackend``
+*      After installation, type ``python3 -m etabackend`` to start ETA Backend.

 For Anaconda/Miniconda in separate environment:
 ,,,,

-* Install ETA Backend
-    Open the Anaconda promt and type the following lines.
+*     Open the Anaconda promt and type the following lines.
 This will create a conda environment for ETA.

     .. code::